 Physical therapy.
 As the swelling goes down, a careful rehabilitation program is started.
 Specific exercises will restore function to your knee and strengthen the leg muscles that support it.
 Strengthening the muscles in the front of your thigh (quadriceps) has been shown to be a key factor in a successful recovery.

 Patients with torn knee ligaments, or damaged knee ligaments, may not be canidates for patellofemoral replacement or partial knee replacement in cases of end stage isolated arthritis.

 Your doctor may recommend surgery if you have combined injuries.
 For example, if you have dislocated your knee and torn multiple ligaments including the posterior cruciate ligament, surgery is almost always necessary.

-Rebuilding the ligament: Because sewing the ligament ends back together does not usually heal, a torn posterior cruciate ligament must be rebuilt.
-Your doctor will replace your torn ligament with a tissue graft.
+Rebuilding the ligament: Because sewing the ligament ends back together does not usually heal, a torn posterior cruciate ligament (PCL) must be rebuilt.
+Similar to a ACL reconstrcution, your doctor will replace your torn ligament with a tissue graft.
 This graft is taken from another part of your body, or from another human donor (cadaver).
 It can take several months for the graft to heal into your bone.

 Surgical procedures to repair posterior cruciate ligaments continue to improve.
 More advanced techniques help patients resume a wider range of activities after rehabilitation.